-The greatest deer densities are found in the northwest and southwest corners of the state and a few places along the Connecticut River.
-Generally, the Green Mountain range and the Northeast Kingdom have fewer deer but more remote country for hunters who like to get into bigger woods.
+The greatest deer densities are found in the northwest and southwest corners of the state and along the Connecticut River.
+The high elevation mountains that run north to south and the northeastern quarter of the state have fewer deer but more remote country for hunters who like to get into bigger woods.

 Deer Limits and Regulation Updates

-Hunting hours are one-half hour before sunrise to one half hour after sunset.
-(See Sunrise/Sunset Tables.)
+Hunting hours are one-half hour before sunrise to one - half hour after sunset.
+(See Sunset/Sunrise Table)

 Deer must be tagged immediately when taken.
 The tag must be placed on the carcass open to view and remain there until the carcass is cut up for consumption.

-Deer hunters can contribute valuable information for the management of Vermont’s deer herd by 1) completing the annual rifle season hunter effort surveys should they receive one in the mail, 2) reporting their deer at select biological check stations during the youth and rifle season weekend, and 3) collecting a tooth from their deer during rifle season.
+Deer hunters can contribute valuable information for the management of Vermont’s deer herd by 1) completing the annual regular November season hunter effort surveys, 2) reporting their deer at select biological check stations during the youth and regular November season weekend, and 3) collecting a tooth from their deer during the regular November season.
 This will enable biologists to record key information such as age, antler characteristics, and health of the harvested deer.

 A tagged deer may be transported only during the open season and for 20 days thereafter.